sfbrigade/codeforsanfrancisco.org/_events/2018-07-04-weekly-civic-hack-night.md

 ---

-Interested in helping San Francisco?
-You have found the right place!
+Join us in celebrating our nation's independence by helping it work better for its citizens!

 Join neighbors, government employees, designers, coders, students and more!
 Our weekly hack night is focused on civic tech and making government services better in San Francisco.
 We hack/build and learn together every Wednesday evening.